SchemaPlus/schema_monkey/README.md

 * A convention-based protocol for `include`'ing custom modules into ActiveRecord.
 You just define your modules and SchemaMonkey will automatically include them in the right places.

-* (If you're using Rails) It takes care of setting up a Railtie appropriately to invoke the extensions.

 The middleware interface has two benefits: it provides a clean API so that the gem or aplication code doesn't need to monkey-patch ActiveRecord (SchemaMonkey does all the monkey-patching for you), and it lets multiple client gems operate in parallel without concern about conflicting monkey-patches.